-The Connected Cities Lab is running the SDGs Cities Challenge for a second time, this year with local governments across Australia, New Zealand, and the USA.
+The Melbourne Centre for Cities is running the SDGs Cities Challenge for a second time, this year with local governments across Australia, New Zealand, and the USA.

 Delivered in collaboration with ICLEI USA and partnership with Brookings, United Nations Association of Australia (VIC), and the University of Texas at Arlington.
 The Challenge aims to encourage cities to address the United Nations Sustainable Development Goals while also contributing to a collaborative research project documenting how cities use global frameworks for local impact and vice versa.